joetimmins/udacity-material-design/README.md

 - A floating action button

 Coming soon:
-- Fancy view animations for nice transitions!
+- Fancy view animations for nice transitions
-- A comments page!
+- A comments page

 Some other attempted techniques on show here include:
 - Hexagonal architecture, with the code split between `mobile` and `core` modules